Looking for an example of hugely successful – and profitable – Webinar-based event?

 2. Language matters

 Call it an online short course.
 Or a virtual workshop.
 Or, best of all, don’t talk about the format at all other than to say that it is online.
+There are many popular software tools to help you build online short courses.
+Check out some of our Zoom alternatives in this post.

 In fact, take a cue from Michael Stelzner himself.
 As he notes during the podcast, Webinars have always been a major product for Social Media Examiner, but they don’t call them Webinars, they call them things like the “Social Media Success Summit” – which is basically a bunch of Webinars organized and scheduled around a common theme.